 Our team of personal injury lawyers want to help as many people who’ve been injured by electric shock through no fault of their own to get access to the justice they deserve.
-As such, before accepting a claim, they’ll check whether it has a reasonable chance of success.
+As such, before accepting a claim, they’ll check whether it has a realistic chance of success.
 To do this, they’ll check whether:

 - The claimant was owed a legal duty of care by the defendant; and